Wedmore: Education

 The educational system in the Cheddar Valley consists of first schools for children between the ages of 4 and 9, two middle schools (ages 9 to 13) and a secondary school for pupils up to the age of 18 years.

 Established in 1876 as Wedmore First School, and upgrading to academy status in July 2011, the first school built for Wedmore has 211 pupils, with a capacity of 210, aged from four to nine.
 On 1 September 2016, it became part of a multi-academy trust known as the Wessex Learning Trust.
 The trust comprises eight schools within the Cheddar Valley geographic area who together offer educational provision from ages 2–19.

 Hugh Sexey is a middle school and specialist Technology College in Blackford named after royal auditor Hugh Sexey (1556–1619).
 The school had 620 pupils in June 2012, who join aged 9 in Year 5 and stay until age 13 in Year 8, after which they go to The Kings of Wessex Academy in Cheddar.
 Hugh Sexey is also a Wessex Learning Trust member.

 I.T. for the Terrified was started in Wedmore in 1999, as a community project so that volunteers could share their computer skills with the local community in a user-friendly and informal setting.
 In 2001 it moved to the rear of The George Hotel, and in 2009 it moved to a converted cow barn in the grounds of The Kings of Wessex Academy in Cheddar.

 Transport

 Historically, and apart from school services, Wedmore has been poorly served.
 The first regularly timed daily bus service began in the mid-1980—a regular service between Wells to the east and Burnham-on-Sea to the west.
 There is also a service between Glastonbury to the south-east and Shipham via Cheddar to the north.

 Wedmore Community Bus

 The Isle of Wedmore Rural Transport Association, known locally as the Wedmore Community Bus, consists of a voluntary committee which runs a community bus service in conjunction with Somerset County Council.

 Established in the late 1970s, it currently operates a return service from Wedmore to Bridgwater, Taunton, Glastonbury and Weston-super-Mare, each town being served on one day per week.
-Each service is timed to leave Wedmore at about 9.30 am, reaching Wedmore on the return in the early afternoon.
+Each service is timed to leave Wedmore at about 9:30 am, reaching Wedmore on the return in the early afternoon.Occasional services are also run to Cribbs Causeway shopping centre, near Bristol.